Stefano-Faccio/on-demand-SDN-slices-in-comnetsemu/README.md

 </p>

 ## Bonus: The GARR network
-Within the configuration file ‘configs/garr.ini’ is the garr network already divided into the three slices “operational,” “TeRABIT,” and “ICSC.”
+Within the configuration file ‘configs/garr.ini’ is the garr network already divided into the three slices “operational”, “TeRABIT” and “ICSC”.
 The network can be used with the flag '--stp'

 <p align="center">
     <img src="imgs/garr.jpg" alt="Garr Network">